OpenConext/Mujina/README.md

     * "urn:oid:1.3.6.1.4.1.1076.20.100.10.10.1" is "guest"
 * There is a default certificate and private key available

+The default Service Provider configuration is as follows:

+* The Entity ID is "sp"
+* There is a default certificate and private key available

 In this document you will find some examples for overriding the default configuration.
 After you override configuration you can go back to the default using the reset API.